 This TV can remove judder from all sources, which is great.
 Movies played from 24p sources, like a Blu-ray player, are always judder-free.
 When watching movies played from a 60p/i source, like a cable box, Motionflow has to be set to 'Custom', with both sliders set to 'Min' and CineMotion set to 'Auto'.

-This TV has outstanding low input lag, better than any recent Sony TV we've tested, including the X950G.
+This TV has outstanding low input lag, better than any recent Sony TV we've tested, including the higher-end Sony X950G.

-The X850G supports HDR10 and Dolby Vision but doesn't support HDR10+.
+The Sony X850G supports HDR10 and Dolby Vision but doesn't support HDR10+.

 Unfortunately, there are ads and suggested content on this TV.
-The suggested content can be disabled, but there is no direct option to disable the ads.
-There is a workaround, though, as described here.
+The suggested content can be disabled, but there's no direct option to disable the ads.
+There's a workaround, though, as described here.

 The Android TV interface has a massive selection of apps through the included Google Play Store.
 The built-in apps work great, and cover the majority of the most common streaming services.